dfwitasec/dfwitasec.github.io/call_for_proposal.markdown

 ## Important Dates

+* 5 November 2025: Call for Papers to Be Published for Workshops
-* December 27, 2024: Deadline for Workshop Paper Submission
+* 5 December 2025: Deadline for Paper Submission for Workshops
-* January 12, 2025: Author Notification
+* 20 December 2025: Notification of Workshop Paper Acceptance
-* February 3-8, 2025: Conference (CTF-W workshop day yet to be decided)
+* 10 January 2026: Deadline for Final Paper Submission for Workshops
-* February 20, 2025: Camera-ready deadline
+* 09 February 2026: Workshop Date

 <br>